Course Outline

 Machine Learning Case Study for Government

-• Data preprocessing and feature engineering for public sector projects
+• Data preprocessing and feature engineering techniques

 Summary and Next Steps for Government Applications